Renewing Your CDL in TexasCompare Commercial Vehicle Insurance Rates in 3 Steps

-Renewing your CDL for another five years (or two years if you're age 85 and up) costs $61.
+Renewing your CDL for another 5 years (or 2 years if you're 85 years old and up) costs $61 or $26 for 2 years.
 If you'd like to add any endorsements or upgrade to a higher license class, this is a good time to do it.
 You'll need to take the appropriate tests, which cost $11 per endorsement or upgrade.

-You must self-certify your type of vehicle operation with the Texas DPS by January 2014.
+You must self-certify your type of vehicle operation with the Texas DPS.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate

 If you choose Non-Excepted Interstate, you must, in addition to a completed self-certification application, provide the DPS with a federal medical certificate.